brianhigh/wa-water-quality/wa_medicaid_dental_expenses_by_county_heatmap.md

 ## Geographical Heatmap

 This serves as an example of making a geographical "heatmap" (choropleth).
-In particular, a US state map with counties colored by the value of a variable.
-We will use the average annual expenses of Medicaid dental care per Medicaid user averaged by county. this project was inspired by a [related example](https://blogs.baylor.edu/alex_beaujean/2013/06/28/creating-a-map-in-r/).
+In particular, a Washington State map with counties colored by the value of a variable.
+We will use the average annual expenses of Medicaid dental care per Medicaid user averaged by county.
+This project was inspired by a [related example](https://blogs.baylor.edu/alex_beaujean/2013/06/28/creating-a-map-in-r/).

 ## Data Sources

-Medicaid data are from [Washington Health Care Authority](http://www.hca.wa.gov/medicaid/dentalproviders/Pages/dental_data.aspx)
+- Medicaid data are from [Washington Health Care Authority](http://www.hca.wa.gov/medicaid/dentalproviders/Pages/dental_data.aspx).

-Spatial data are from: [GADM](http://gadm.org/)
+- Spatial data are from: [GADM](http://gadm.org/).

 ## Some Recent Research